YBaumann/cpp_nig/README.md

 ## Timing

 All benchmarks were run on a MacOS machine with 8 cores and 8 threads.
+The file `run_timings.py` will reproduce the results.

 ### Overview